-- Tax on worldwide income (at a rate between 12% and 40%). - Social security contributions (amounting to 11% of gross salary).
+- Tax on their worldwide income (at the rate of between 10.5% and 40%). - Social security contributions (amounting to 11% of gross salary).

-Employers must make social security contributions of 23.75% of gross salary.
+Companies must make social security contributions of 23.75% of an employee's gross salary.

 13. How are employees of foreign companies who are seconded to your jurisdiction from abroad taxed?